 4. The winter trend since 2002 shows a warming of +0.6 °C*decade-1 ; the trend is practically equal to that of the winter NAO index

-5. Since 2002 ground O3 trend is flat, thickness of ozone layer slightly decreases by 5 DU*decade-1
+5. Since 2002 the ground O3 trend is marginal positive, thickness of ozone layer slightly decreases by 5 DU*decade-1

 6. Local CO2 mixing ratio increases by approx. +3.1 ppmV*year-1 from 2013 to 2016